vpinball/pinmame/src/p2k/README.md

 image is authentic for a given version, and - because the `0x419a` patch does not carry over - whether such a set boots here at all.

+Another open question is, if there were actually other masked ROMs inbetween rev. 1 and rev. 2.
+This could be answered by finding a full internal changelog, similar to what showed up for SWEP1 (where 2 masked ROM releases, one internal, one for production, were listed in).

 The hashes are in the ROM section of `src/wpc/p2k.c` so the files stay identifiable if someone picks this up.

 ### Keys